SIGN UP FOR OUR EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 The Columbarium in San Francisco is one of only three cemeteries within the city limits.
 It's the final resting place for the ashes of an estimated 30,000 people.

-This gorgeous neoclassical building was once the centerpiece for a larger, 27-acre cemetery.
+It once housed a crematorium, which was destroyed when cremations were outlawed in San Francisco in 1910.
 In 1929, the rest of the cemetery was moved outside the SF city limits.

 Each one is unique and helps you get a feel for the person buried there.
 You will see everything from pictures with family and friends to small trinkets from vacations.
 Many also include small articles that tell about the person's hobbies, interests, or awards they won during their lifetime.